 In accordance with the approved Coral Translocation Plan (CTP), gorgonian corals suitable for translocation were translocated to the recipient site at Yam Tsai Wan (YTW), with translocation completed in January 2017.
-Since then the post-translocation monitoring programme has been undertaken according to the CTP.
-This quarterly report presents the results of the 6th post-translocation monitoring survey completed in April 2018 (summarized in Table 2.23 below).
+Since then the post-translocation monitoring programme has been undertaken and was completed in April 2018.
+Two additional monitoring surveys (beyond the CTP requirement) scheduled in October 2018 and April 2019 were proposed in the Detailed Coral Translocation Report.
+Results of the 1st round of additional monitoring survey (7th post-translocation monitoring survey) conducted in October 2018 were presented in Section 2.10 of the Construction Phase Quarterly EM&A Report No. 12.
+This quarterly report presents the results of the final round of additional monitoring survey (8th post-translocation monitoring survey) completed in April 2019 (Table 2.26 below).